philtoms/short-circuit/README.md

 # dom-circuit

-The least opinionated, opinionated state management for DOM applications and other kinds of state machine.
+A little state machine for Javascript applications that live on the DOM.

-`dom-circuit` is not a framework or a library, but a small utility function that helps to bind DOM elements and their attributes into a live circuit.
+`dom-circuit` is small utility function that weaves selected DOM elements into a state machine.

+The state machine acts like a live circuit where elements feed circuit input signals, state changes feed circuit outputs and ordinary reducers handle internal state logic.

 The following example leaves out the HTML markup detail and item handling logic of a TODO application and focuses on the state changes that might be expected when these two aspects are brought together.